tungli/F5170-julia/5_Interactions/README.md

 @show kr_beam = trapz(v.*gaussian.(v,vmean,vmean/100).*cr_sec.(v),x=v)
 ```

-The scipt involves importing some packages, getting the data from a file, interpolating and integrating some functions.
+The script involves importing some packages, getting the data from a file, interpolating and integrating some functions.

 The interpolation takes place in this line:
 ```julia